Pokémon Diamond and Pearl

 Early Great Marsh (0x00DF)

 A Great Marsh without wild Pokémon, people, or any events.
 The game names this area "Pastoria City", and the Mystery Zone music plays (SEQ_DUMMY).

 Jubilife Condominiums 3rd and 4th floors

 Jubilife Condominiums has 2 extra floors.
-One of them has Gym music, while the other you can get a Focus Band.
+One of them has Gym music and a Focus Band given to you by an NPC.

 Unused Sunyshore house